damianStrojek/simple-tester/README.md

 ## Database Source File

 In order for it to work you need to provide a `.txt` database file.
 If you are worried about state of your database you can always use the `checkQuestions(questions);` function.

+The source code is designed to work with the `Databases/` folder.
+You need to create this folder and put there `.txt` database files if you didn't clone the repository from github.

 Template of a question looks like this: